 Diego Godin’s first-half goal looked to have won Atletico a maiden European crown against their arch-rivals with just seconds of stoppage-time remaining, before Sergio Ramos powered home a header in one of the most dramatic conclusions to a Champions League final.

-Ancelotti’s side overpowered their stunned opponents in extra-time to win 4-1, Ramos’ rescue act the catalyst for the club’s historic 10th crown.
+Ancelotti’s side overpowered their stunned opponents in extra-time to win 4-1, with Ramos’ rescue act the catalyst for the club’s historic 10th crown.

 Bale’s brilliance downs Liverpool (2018)